- Prevention Hub

 Dr Haddad, a GP in Kent and Clinical Lead for Personalised Care at Kent and Medway Cancer Alliance, said: “I always wanted to be a doctor and if I started again, I would again choose to be a doctor.
 It’s what I’ve always wanted to do.”

-It was her own personal experience of breast cancer that led her to supporting Breast Cancer UK and helping spread the prevention message.
+It was her own personal experience of breast cancer that led her to support Breast Cancer UK and help spread the prevention message.

-Dr Haddad, who previously worked as a Macmillan GP, realised how important it was for the patient and their relatives to have access to personalised care and support, and this led her to establish collaborative working across the sectors to provide better pathways of cancer care.
+Dr Haddad, who previously worked as a Macmillan GP, realised how important it was for the patient and their relatives to have access to personalised care and support.
+This led her to establish collaborative working across the sectors to provide better pathways of cancer care.